 – What are the most popular types of testing rendered by XB Software?

 – Generally, functional testing of websites is very popular, from short-term to long-term projects.
 Applications that work in browsers, for example, apps to handle staff work or collect statistics.
 These are mainly long-term projects.
 For the projects which come and go, I can name mobile testing, load testing, and game app testing.
-Requests for testing with focus groups, seo testing, testing of prototypes and specifications, and others are more rare but nevertherless happen.
+Requests for testing with focus groups, seo testing, testing of prototypes and specifications, and others are more rare but nevertheless happen.

 – What are the most frequent problems that arise while product testing?